Tharisky/Portfolio/Projects/Cloud Security (February 2025) - Cyblack/Report.md

-5.Select the user, group, or service principal you want to assign the role to from the Assign access to drop down.
+5. Select the user, group, or service principal you want to assign the role to from the Assign access drop down.

-6.Select review and assign.
+6. Select review and assign.